mafloresg/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-  As I filled the NAs with the mean value for each interval, the mean takes the same value than the calculation made ignoring NAs.
+  As I filled the NAs with the mean value for each interval, the mean takes the same value than the previous calculation, when ignoring NAs.
 The median value is slightly higher and now it's the same as the mean.
 The frequencies of the histogram are raised, as some values are now more repeated.
 <br><br>